Hey, T-Rex! T-Rex:

 - Part of an episode of Lucky Star involves April Fool's lies.
 Konata briefly tricks Kagami into believing that she finished her homework herself, Kuroi-sensei calls Konata claiming to have overwritten one of Konata's saved games, Konata told Kuroi that Miyuki said teaching must be easy if Kuroi could do it, and Tsukasa told Kagami that she had told someone an April Fool's lie.

-- The Melancholy of Suzumiya Haruhi had an April Fool's day episode where Achakura tries and fails to trick Nagato several times.
+- Haruhi Suzumiya had an April Fool's day episode where Achakura tries and fails to trick Nagato several times.

 - Keroro Gunsou has a chapter where the Platoon fools Fuyuki and Natsumi into thinking they have gotten serious about their invasion of Earth - they even hijack some news broadcasts and internet sites to amplify the effect of their supposed attacks on the population.
 It even includes a number of Shout Outs to Orson Welles' radio adaptation of The War of the Worlds.